Welcome/Main

 Signup

-Interpage's Outvoice(sm) service provides for your Web site's or company's messaging needs by accepting simple e-mail messages and converting them to clear speech for dispatch to voice landline and cellular telephones, voicemail, or even dialable extensions without direct outside access.
+Interpage's Outvoice(sm) E-Mail to Voice Telephone Dispatch Service provides for your Web site's, Corporate Dispatch, or other messaging needs by accepting plain-text and/or attached-WAV files and converting them to clear, human speech for dispatch to voice landline and cellular telephones, voicemail, or even dialable extensions without direct outside access.
+Message recipients can be prompted to confirm receipt, which in turn sends a message back to the originator/originating server.

-The OutVoice service utilizes Interpage's plain-text e-mail based interface for submission of voice requests to be dispatched to end-devices, such as telephones or deposition directly to voicemail.
-Outvoice, in conjunction with the OutPage(sm) and OutFax(sm) services, allows for complete connectivity and dispatching to nearly any telephonic or messaging device, via a common protocol, utilizing the Interpage Messaging Gateway.
+The OutVoice service is easily integrated into your current messaging platform using various methodologies to connect to Interpage's servers, such as e-mail, HTTP/HTTPS, and other TCP/IP and/or telephonic means.
+OutVoice alert messages are immediately sent to (voice) end-devices, such as telephones, cellphones, or may be deposited directly to voicemail via a voicemail system's "back door" access number.
+Outvoice, in conjunction with the Messaging/Paging Gateway and OutFax(sm) services, allows for complete connectivity and dispatching to nearly any telephonic,mobile, or messaging device, via a common protocol, utilizing the Interpage Messaging Gateway.

 OutVoice may also be scripted so that messages may be deposited after-hours on various voicemail platforms, including "generic" or "port access" numbers which can be dialed without ringing a given extension so as to "silently" deposit an alert or other informational voicemail.

-OutVoice is dynamically configurable via simple e-mail commands.
-Like the OutFax(sm) service, OutVoice responds with a queue confirmation to report that a given text or WAV file has been accepted and is being sent out, followed by a success or fail confirmation reporting the disposition of the message and if it was successfully delivered or not.
+Status messages can optionally be sent back for each OutVoice message to inform the sender/server as to its status and ultimate receipt by the destination/recipient.
+Using a similar protocol to the OutFax(sm) service, OutVoice responds with a queue confirmation to report that a given text or WAV file has been accepted and is being sent out, followed by a success or fail confirmation reporting the disposition of the message and if it was successfully delivered or not.

 Features